 For a Fire Sprinkler system to operate properly and successfully deal with a fire, it must be correctly designed, installed and then maintained.
 It is therefore essential that the system is designed using a specification that has been tried and tested and proved to provide the level of protection desired and the components used have themselves also be tested and approved for use in those systems.

-The Loss Prevention Certification Board (LPCB) publishes standards for sprinkler systems based on British Standards.
+The Loss Prevention Certification Board (LPCB) and the Fire Protection Association publish standards for sprinkler systems based on British Standards.
 This company provides third party verification of the sprinkler installer’s work.
 It requires their listed companies to issue certificates of conformity to the owners of sprinklered buildings.
-These certificates are proof to Fire Brigades, Local Authorities and Insurance Companies that the system meets the appropriate standards and has been installed correctly.
+These certificates are proof to Fire and Rescue Services, Local Authorities and Insurance Companies that the system meets the appropriate standards and has been installed correctly.

 The LPCB operates their LPS1048 scheme through BRE Certification.
 Certification falls into a number of categories dependent on the type of work undertaken and qualifications of staff.
-The latest version of the LPS1048 scheme (revision 4) is currently replacing version 3.
+The latest version of the LPS1048 scheme is version 5.

 The Loss Prevention Certification Board came into being in the late 1980’s following a reorganisation of the insurance trade bodies.
 The FOC technical documents became Loss Prevention Council (LPC) rules and standards, and the approval schemes became Loss Prevention Standards (LPS).
 The Loss Prevention Certification Board joined BRE Certification on 31 March 2000.
 The intention is to provide independent assurance that a sprinkler system has been properly designed and installed in accordance with the relevant British Standard.